Doopdon/entropy-project/README.md

 # Entropy Project

 This is a simple cellular automata simulation for heat diffusion and entropy visualization.
-The project demonstrates how heat spreads through different materials with varying thermal conductivity.
+The project demonstrates how heat spreads and diffuses across a grid.

 ## Features

 - **Heat Simulation**: Click and drag on the canvas to add heat (temperature = 1000)
-- **Material Properties**: Different zones have different heat conductivity
 - **Visualization Modes**:
   - Atomic mode: Shows discrete heat values with colors
   - Temperature mode: Shows heat as red intensity